What Trump's trade war means for your Black Friday shopping and beyond

 And yet she said the cost of getting her products to market was still at least 20% more than she had hoped, which resulted in higher prices.

 "We're still competitive," she said.
-But all of this maneuvering also delayed the launch of her products.
-Her August launch was well off her March target.
-She also said that the company has delayed the introduction of additional products and that the situation has slowed her ability to hire more workers.
+But all of this maneuvering also delayed the launch of her products by nearly half a year She also said that the company has delayed the introduction of additional products and that the situation has slowed her ability to hire more workers.

 "It's definitely taken my eye off of being more innovative," she said.
 "I've had to spend a lot of time figuring out how to work around what's happening."